cyrex562/imgui-rs/docs/FONTS.md

 - Make sure your font ranges data are persistent (available during the calls to `GetTexDataAsAlpha8()`/`GetTexDataAsRGBA32()/`Build()`.

-- Use C++11 u8"my text" syntax to encode literal strings as UTF-8. e.g.:
+- Use C += 111 u8"my text" syntax to encode literal strings as UTF-8. e.g.:
 ```cpp
 u8"hello"
 u8"こんにちは"   // this will be encoded as UTF-8